schreifels/bootstrap-datepicker/README.md

 # bootstrap-datepicker

 bootstrap-datepicker is a lightweight, idiomatic library that covers the most common datepicker use cases.
+It is compatible with Bootstrap 3 and jQuery 2.x.

 The code is about 8 kb minified and 3 kb minified and gzipped.
 Versions are released according to [Semantic Versioning](http://semver.org/).